ets-berkeley-edu/cloud-lrs/README.md

 ```

 ## Learning Statements (currently in xAPI format).
-The LRS uses Basic authentication and accepts Learning statements using POST and PUT method.
+The LRS uses Basic Authentication and accepts Learning statements using POST and PUT methods.

 ```
 http://localhost/api/statements